-A few years ago, I read an article premised on the idea that people simply do not have ideas but the ideas have the people.
-After reading it my understanding of the media completely changed forever.
+A few years ago, I read an article that said people don’t have ideas - the ideas have the people.
+This blew my mind and changed my understanding of the media forever.

-Even this thing called the “Coronavirus”, or whatever you want to call it.
-The media is simply a machine that plants these ideas into people's minds.
-The media conglomerates are idea-planting machines, ideas that are usually based on fear.
-Firstly, they plant ideas and concepts in a subtle way through movies, articles and music.
-Then they water what they have planted till it grows and develops.
-I know what you are thinking, how do you know if the ideas have you?
-How do we know what we are thinking are our own original thoughts?
-In reality, I do not know nor am I claiming to know.
-What I, Paolo Aliatis, do know is that some ideas do have me, very deeply in some sense.
-Some are imposed by my parents, some imposed by my friends and others imposed by my daily surroundings.
+What I do know, is that ideas shape who we are.
+Some ideas have a very strong hold on me.
+Some were imposed by my parents, some were imposed by my friends and others were imposed by my daily surroundings.
 I too have fallen victim to the media like everyone else, and even more so now as our phones and tablets serve as mass media devices.
-Children as young as 4 nowadays hold a radio, TV and movie theatre in their hand every day.
-They are consuming all kinds of content anywhere they are at any one time.
-The content is defined by algorithms which targets groups for political or financial reasons.
+Children as young as 4 nowadays hold a movie theatre in their hand every day.
+They are consuming all kinds of content, anywhere, and at any time.
+The content is defined by algorithms which target groups for political or financial reasons.
 This generation is like an agricultural field and all the ideas that are planted in their heads are constantly being fertilised and watered.